Frederick Noel Hamilton Wills

+Frederick Noel Hamilton Wills (1887–1927) of Miserden House, Gloucestershire was the founder of Rendcomb College.

+Early life and family

-Frederick Noel Hamilton Wills of Miserden House, Gloucestershire, (1887) - (1927), was the youngest son of Sir Frederick Wills Bt. of Northmoor, Dulverton and Anne (née Hamilton).
-Sir Frederick Wills was a director of W D & H O Wills, a member of parliament and a staunch Liberal.
+Frederick, or Noel as he was known, was born in 1887 and was the youngest son of Sir Frederick Wills of Northmoor, Dulverton and Anne (née Hamilton) who had five other children including Gilbert Wills.
+His father was a director of W.D. & H.O.
+Wills, a member of parliament and a staunch Liberal.
 His wife, Anne, was the daughter of Rev. James Hamilton, a noted Scottish cleric.
-The influence of both his parents and a close-knit family (two brothers, three sisters) was strong, as was the family home in Northmoor which inspired a passion for the English countryside.
+The family home was located in Northmoor.

 Education

 He was educated briefly at Winchester and then at Clifton College.
-At Magdalen College, Oxford, Noel Wills studied English.
-This provided the inspiration to realise an educational vision as the founder of Rendcomb College.
-His brother, Gilbert Wills (who became the first Lord Dulverton) and Canon Sewell (the first chair of governors) entertained the thought that 'if there had been no Magdalen, there would have been no Rendcomb'.
+At Magdalen College, Oxford, Noel Wills studied English, graduating in 1909.
+The same year, he started a monthly magazine of poetry with Walter Jerrold, which included contributions from Walter de la Mare, Quiller-Couch, Lady Margaret Sackville and Edward Thomas.
 Noel Wills' time at Oxford was marked by wide-ranging reading, a generous appreciation of the talents of those around him and, in the words of Professor G S Gordon (who became president of the college), an 'unostentatious goodness'.

-Sports

-Wills also developed strong creative interests including painting, music (cellist and tenor), design, and writing.
-He also hunted, played polo, and fished.
-In 1909, he started a monthly magazine of poetry with Walter Jerrold, which included contributions from Walter de la Mare, Quiller-Couch, Lady Margaret Sackville and Edward Thomas.
+Adult life